Italian Elective Residency Visa

 - Duration: 1 year.

 If you do not have medical insurance meeting the requirements above, we will gladly assist you getting an appropriate policy.
-Premiums vary depending on coverage.
+Premiums depend on age and coverage.
 For example, you can find insurance policies with annual premiums as low as EUR 150 per person to access the full Italian health care system.
 Private insurance upgrade is also available (prices range based on terms and conditions; for example you can get private insurance for EUR 1,500 per family per year, in addition to the cost of basic coverage).

-- Multiple Applicants: If you intend to file an application for your spouse and/or child/ren, make sure to complete an individual application for each person.
+If you intend to file an application for your spouse and/or child/ren, make sure to complete an individual application for each person.

-Visa Specifications and Registration in Italy
+Elective Residency Visa Specifications and Registration in Italy

-- Registered Residence: After you complete the Police registration and obtain your Permit to Stay, you can file an application to become a registered resident with the Italian Municipality where you are going to live.
+After you complete the Police registration and obtain your Permit to Stay, you can file an application to become a registered resident with the Italian Municipality where you are going to live.

 Here is what our clients wrote us about our visa application service: